Labrador Iron Ore Royalty Co. (LIF) To Go Ex-Dividend on June 29th

 Labrador Iron Ore Royalty Co.
 (TSE:LIF) declared a quarterly dividend on Wednesday, June 10th, Zacks reports.
-Investors of record on Tuesday, June 30th will be paid a dividend of 0.45 per share on Thursday, June 25th.
-This represents a $1.80 annualized dividend and a yield of 7.56%.
+Investors of record on Tuesday, June 30th will be given a dividend of 0.45 per share on Thursday, June 25th.
+This represents a $1.80 dividend on an annualized basis and a dividend yield of 7.56%.
 The ex-dividend date of this dividend is Monday, June 29th.
-This is a positive change from Labrador Iron Ore Royalty’s previous quarterly dividend of $0.25.
+This is a boost from Labrador Iron Ore Royalty’s previous quarterly dividend of $0.25.

-Labrador Iron Ore Royalty (TSE:LIF) last posted its earnings results on Thursday, May 7th.
-The company reported C$0.73 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of C$0.79 by C($0.06).
-The business had revenue of C$48.30 million during the quarter.
-As a group, research analysts predict that Labrador Iron Ore Royalty will post 2.36 earnings per share for the current fiscal year.
+Labrador Iron Ore Royalty (TSE:LIF) last released its earnings results on Thursday, May 7th.
+The company reported C$0.73 earnings per share for the quarter, missing analysts’ consensus estimates of C$0.79 by C($0.06).
+The company had revenue of C$48.30 million for the quarter.
+Equities research analysts expect that Labrador Iron Ore Royalty will post 2.36 earnings per share for the current fiscal year.

 Labrador Iron Ore Royalty Company Profile